javascript-tutorial/en.javascript.info/6-binary/02-text-decoder/article.md

 ## TextEncoder

-[TextEncoder](https://encoding.spec.whatwg.org/#interface-textencoder) does the reverse thing -- writes a string into a buffer.
+[TextEncoder](https://encoding.spec.whatwg.org/#interface-textencoder) does the reverse thing -- converts a string into bytes.

 The syntax is: